Do Androids Dream of Electric Sheep?: Plot

 In 1992, (Note: 2021 in later editions.) after a global war has rendered Earth's atmosphere highly radioactive, most animal species are now endangered or extinct.
-As a result, owning real animals has become a fashionable and expensive status symbol, while poor people can only afford realistic electric robotic imitations of animals.
-Also, due to the radiation, people are encouraged to move to off-world colonies with the incentive of free androids: robot servants so similar in appearance to humans that only an empathy test can confirm their identities.
+As a result, owning real animals has become a fashionable and expensive status symbol, while poor people can only afford realistic electric imitations of animals.
+Also, due to the radiation, people are encouraged to move to off-world colonies with the incentive of free androids: biologically engineered servants so similar in appearance to humans that only an empathy test or a bone marrow analysis can confirm their identities.

 Rick Deckard, a bounty hunter for the San Francisco Police Department, is assigned to "retire" (kill) six defiant and violent androids of the new Nexus-6 model which have recently escaped from Mars and traveled to Earth.
 Deckard hopes this mission will earn him enough money to buy a live animal to replace his lone electric sheep, which would comfort his depressed wife, Iran.
 First, Deckard visits the Seattle headquarters of the Rosen Association, which makes the androids, to confirm the accuracy of the empathy test on the new model.
 For business reasons, Rosen wishes to discredit the test and nearly succeeds.
 However, the test confirms twice that Rachael Rosen, his host in Seattle, is a Nexus-6 android, which she ultimately admits.
 Deckard returns to San Francisco to begin his hunt for the group of rebel androids.

 Deckard meets and kills a Soviet police contact who turns out to be one of the Nexus-6 renegades in disguise.
 He then moves to kill his next target, an android living as an opera singer.
 Meeting her backstage, Deckard attempts to administer the test, but she calls the police, who arrest Deckard and detain him at a police station staffed with officers he is surprised to have never met.
 An official named Garland accuses Deckard himself of being an android with implanted memories.
 After a test conclusively proves that Deckard's work is legitimate, Garland draws a gun on Deckard and reveals that the entire station is a sham, claiming that both Deckard and Phil Resch, the station's resident bounty hunter, are also androids.
-Resch, unaware of Garland's revelation, shoots Garland in the head, escaping with Deckard back to the opera singer, whom Resch next murders in cold blood.
+Resch, unaware of Garland's revelation, shoots Garland in the head, escaping with Deckard back to the opera singer, whom Resch murders in cold blood.
 Desperate to know the truth, Resch asks Deckard to administer the empathy test on him.
 The test indicates Resch has sociopathic tendencies but confirms he is human.
 Deckard then tests himself, confirming that he is also human but has a sense of empathy for certain androids.